Installing Avi Controller in Microsoft Azure

 This document describes the process of provisioning Avi Controller as an application delivery controller for application workloads running inside Azure.

-Note: The Controller installation is not required when Saas Controller is used.
+Note: Avi Controller installation is not required when Saas Controller is used.
 However, you need to create a cloud for Azure under the tenant, which has access to SaaS Controller.

 - Network administrators: To configure and operationalize the Avi Vantage solution.

-- Azure system administrators: To provision the NSX Advanced Load Balancer solution.
+- Azure system administrators: To provision the Avi Vantage solution.

 - The basics of load balancing and application delivery.